iampatrickbrinksma/SFS-Utils/README.md

 );
 System.enqueueJob(q);
 ```

+## Embed Standard Field Service Global Actions in Flow ##
+Embedding the standard Field Service Global Actions - Appointment Booking, Candidates and Emergency - in a screen flow provides a way to guide users through the process of creating the right data set in order to schedule an appointment.
+To embed these actions in a screen flow a Lightning Web Component is provided which loads the appropriate action into an iframe.
+The following components are included:
+* Lightning Web Component: sfsActionInFlow
+* Flow: Field_Service_Action_Embedded
+* Quick Action: ServiceAppointment.Field_Service_Global_Action
+Deploy these components, activate the Flow and add the Quick Action to the appropriate Service Appointment Page Layout.

 ## Custom Gantt Action for Optimization ##
 A custom gantt action for optimization to be used in the Dispatcher Console, which includes the following components:
 * Aura App: sfsCustomGanttActionOptimizeApp